-Neskantaga Nation is headed to court to defend its Free, Prior and Informed Consent in the face of Ontario’s rush to approve road-building and mineral exploration permits in the Ring of Fire in northern Ontario.
+Neskantaga Nation were in court to defend their Free, Prior and Informed Consent in the face of Ontario’s rush to approve road-building and mineral exploration permits in the Ring of Fire in northern Ontario.

 In the middle of the pandemic, while Neskantaga was dealing with lockdowns, Canada’s longest boil-water advisory, and community evacuations, Ontario started the clock on a key access road project that would enable a massive expansion of mining in the Ring of Fire.